siyam-eng/siyam-eng/README.md

 ---

 ### ⚡ Fun Fact:
-A literature student who writes poetry in the classroom and writes Python scripts at night.
+A literature student who analyses poetry in the classroom and writes Python scripts at home.